-Making Headway Center provides services for individuals who have suffered a brain injury to help them adapt and lead independent lives.
-Below you will find a summary of the different services we offer for our clients.
+Making Headway Center provides services for those who have sustained a brain injury.
+Below you will find a summary of these services which help participants to adapt to their injury and promote independence.

 Our counselor currently organizes and provides support groups for individuals and family members that are adjusting to and living with a brain injury.
 These support groups focus on healthy choices in daily living, including a weekly peer facilitated group where consumers support each other.